center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

    10.90.30.26:443
    ```
    This window is our listener, communications from implants will display in this window.
 Leave this window open and set to the side.
-1. On the second terminal window, establish a second SSH connection.
+1. In the **second** terminal window, establish a second SSH connection.
    ```
    ssh kali@10.90.30.26
    ```